WTTJ/wk-api-docs/source/index.html.md

 > Make sure to replace `WK_API_KEY` with your API key.

-WelcomeKit uses OAuth tokens to allow access to the API.
+Welcome Kit uses OAuth tokens to allow access to the API.
 We expect the OAuth token to be included in all API requests:

 * 1/ Either in a header that looks like the following: